 In 2022, Tiger and Rory announced TGL, a new golf league coming in 2024 by their TMRW Sports venture.

 Tiger Woods will certainly go down as the best golfer in the history of the sport.
 Despite all of his shortcomings, his skill and ability on the golf course make him one of the most well-accomplished and well-known athletes in the world.
-He has also made waves for refusing to leave the PGA Tour in order to join LIV Golf, which reportedly offered him a crazy amount of money in 2022.
+He also refused to leave the PGA Tour to join LIV Golf, which reportedly offered him a crazy amount of money in 2022.
+That of course ended up not mattering after the PGA Tour and LIV Golf merged.